zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 For more information about API ML routing, see [API Gateway Routing](https://github.com/zowe/api-layer/wiki/API-Gateway-Routing).

 #### Authentication parameters
 Authentication parameters are grouped under the prefix: `apiml.authentication`.
-These parameters are optional.
 When not specified, the default values are used.

 Allows a service to accept the Zowe JWT token.
 The API Gateway translates the token to an authentication method supported by a service.